CDCgov/Syphilis_Record_Search_and_Review_Algorithm/README.md

 ![algorithm image](https://github.com/CDCgov/Syphilis_Record_Search_and_Review_Algorithm/blob/master/algorithm_manuscript_revised_final.png)

 The goal of this GitHub repository is to serve as the one-stop location for public health agencies and technology vendors to test and implement this algorithm.
-Please contact Saugat Karki (SKarki@cdc.gov) for further discussion, or if any technical assistance is required from the Centers for Disease Control and Prevention.
+Please contact CDC Division of STD Prevention (std_surv_inquiry@cdc.gov) for further discussion, or if any technical assistance is required from the Centers for Disease Control and Prevention.

 This remains to be a continuous work in progress, please let us know if you find any errors or would like to discuss any changes.
 ## Dependencies